Purchase Property in a Land Tax Sale

-A link to the list of properties will be posted on this page after the date of publication.
+The list of properties will be posted on this page two weeks prior to the sale.

-Posting the listings on this page is a courtesy to the public and our list does not include brief legal descriptions of the property.
+Posting the listings on the City website is a courtesy to the public, and our list does not include full legal descriptions of the property.

 Payment must be made in one of the following forms:

-- Cashiers Check (made payable to Sheriff City of St. Louis)
+- Cashiers Check (payable to Sheriff City of St. Louis)

-- Money Order (made payable to Sheriff City of St. Louis)
+- Money Order (payable to Sheriff City of St. Louis)